How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Stroke

-A stroke happens when blood flow to a part of your brain stops, which can cause brain cells to die.
+A stroke happens when the flow of blood to a part of your brain stops, which can cause brain cells to die.

 The most common type of stroke is known as an ischemic stroke.
 This kind occurs when a blood clot blocks an artery that carries blood to the brain.